India–Nepal relations: 1970–1990

 In 1989, Nepal decoupled its rupee from the Indian rupee which had been circulating in Nepal freely.
 This further strained the relationship between the two countries.
-India retaliated to this move by Nepal and denied port facilities in Calcutta to Nepal, thereby preventing delivery of oil supplies from Singapore and other source countries.
+India retaliated by denying port facilities in Calcutta to Nepal, thereby preventing delivery of oil supplies from Singapore and other source countries.
 In historian Enayetur Rahim's view, "the economic consequences of the dispute... were enormous.
 Nepal's GDP growth rate plummeted from 9.7% in 1988 to 1.5% in 1989.
 This had a lot to do with the decreased availability of goods.
 Shortly after the imposition of sanctions, Nepal experienced serious deficiencies of important goods such as coal, fuel, oil, medicine and spare parts.
 Nepal also suffered economically from higher tariffs, the closure of border points and the tense political atmosphere.
 From one of the most thriving economies in Asia, Nepal was now quickly finding itself in the league of World's poorest nation."
 Although economic issues were a major factor in the two countries' confrontation, Indian dissatisfaction with Nepal's decision to impose work permits over Indians living in Nepal and Nepal government's attempt to acquire Chinese weaponry in 1988 played an important role.
 India linked security with economic relations and insisted on reviewing India–Nepal relations as a whole.
 After failing to receive support from wider international community, Nepalese government backed down from its position to avoid the worsening economic conditions.
 Indian government, with the help of Nepalese opposition parties operating from India, managed to bring a change in Nepal's political system, in which the king was forced to institute a parliamentary democracy.
 The new government, led by pro-India parties, sought quick restoration of amicable relations with India.